 See how we display average pricing information, trends and market data.

 Where can I purchase Human Resources Software?

 Market share concentration in the HR software market is high.
-The four largest vendors, including SAP SE, Oracle, Intuit and Microsoft, account for more than 50.0% of the market’s revenue in 2018.
-Market share concentration has been increasing during the past three years due to a wave of consolidation.
+The four largest vendors, including Workday, ADP, Ultimate Software and Intuit, account for more than 50.0% of the market's revenue in 2019.
+Market share concentration has been increasing during the past three years due to consolidation trends among companies.
 For...
 Subscribe to learn more.